Outrageous Predictions

 Avoid low-volume stocks, as they can cause price swings that may be harder to predict or take advantage of in a short timeframe.

-Day traders close all their positions by the end of the trading day to avoid risks associated with holding stocks overnight.
+Many day traders aim to close positions by the end of the trading day to avoid risks associated with holding stocks overnight.
 Unanticipated news after the market closes could lead to unpredictable price changes when the market reopens, creating potential losses.

 Swing trading is about benefiting from short- to medium-term price movements, typically holding stocks for a few days to a few weeks.
 This strategy seeks to catch the "swings" in stock prices (upward or downward) while avoiding long-term exposure to risks.